Theresa Stewart: Personal life and death

+Midland Metro named an AnsaldoBreda T-69 tram in her honour.
+It has since been withdrawn from service, along with the rest of its class, and—despite initial plans for Birmingham Museums to preserve it—scrapped in July 2022.

 She died on 11 November 2020, at the age of 90, following a long illness.
 She was survived by her husband, their four children, ten grandchildren and seven great grandchildren.